 To test more directly for conversion of fumarate to OAA, a sample of Complex II from a preparation that happened to be relatively depleted in OAA was treated with fumarate and spectra were taken at intervals.
-The spectra were fit using unliganded complex II and the fumarate and OAA effects from Figure 5.
-The amount of each required is plotted in Figure 7a as a function of time the spectrum was taken There is a sharp increase in the fumarate effect immediately after addition of fumarate, as expected.
+The spectra were fit using unliganded complex II and the fumarate and OAA effects from Figure 6.
+The amount of each required is plotted in Figure 8a as a function of time the spectrum was taken There is a sharp increase in the fumarate effect immediately after addition of fumarate, as expected.
 However the fumarate effect soon levels off and starts to decrease.
 The OAA effect was decreasing slightly during this time, perhaps due to re-equilibration after dilution of the enzyme and competition from the fumarate, but starts to increase again after about 20 minutes.
 The subsequent gradual increase mirrors the decrease in the fumarate effect.

-Difference spectra representative of the fast phase and slow phase are shown in Figure 7b, and their composition from the basis spectra in Figures 7c and 7d.
-Clearly the fast phase consists mainly of fumarate binding, and the slow phase consists of replacement of bound fumarate by bound OAA.
+Difference spectra representative of the fast phase and slow phase are shown in Figure 8B and 8C, together with their composition from the basis spectra.
+The fast phase consists mainly of fumarate binding, and the slow phase consists of replacement of the fumarate spectral effect by the OAA effect.
 This appears consistent with the idea that fumarate is being converted to OAA.